usnistgov/labbench/README.md

 ## Status
 The project is under ongoing development
 * API changes have slowed, but deprecation warnings are not yet being provided
-    * Suggest pinning labbench dependency to an exact labbench version to avoid API breaks
+    * Suggest pinning labbench dependency to an exact version
 * Parts of the documentation are in need of updates, and others have not yet been written

 ## Installation